petershin/liferay-learn/docs/courses/latest/en/web-site-manager/creating-pages/designing-the-home-page.md

 1. Open the Home page in editing mode.

-1. Add the _clarity-uniqueness-composition_ to the page.
+1. Add the _J2B6 Clarity Uniqueness_ composition to the page.

 1. Publish the page.